binary-bard/RoboCar/scripts/README.md

-# Place for scripts used in processing data for a robo car #
+### Scripts used in processing data for a robo car

 * **capture_videos.sh** - This script runs on the RPi.
 Use it to capture videos with different positions and angles
 * **video2images.sh** - convert videos to image of required sizes